 - It originally was the motto of King John the Blind of Bohemia, who fell fighting the English at Crécy.
 The Black Prince liked it and took it as his own.

 - Some English and British monarchs however used Latin mottos, e. g.
 Elizabeth I had Semper eadem (always the same, i. e. always true to herself) and James I (James VI of Scotland) had Beati pacifici (blessed are the peacemakers).

-- Under Oliver Cromwell's republican regime, the motto of the Commonwealth of England was Pax quaeritur bello, literally "Peace is sought by war" and more figuratively rendered as "If you would seek peace, prepare for war."
+- Under Oliver Cromwell's republican regime, the motto of the Commonwealth of England was Pax quaeritur bello, literally "Peace is sought by war".

 - The Dutch royal family have the Old French motto: "Je maintiendrai", "I will maintain."